-If you suspect you have sciatica, call your spine specialist to schedule an appointment.
-Your physician will do a physical exam to test your range of motion, feel your spine, look for muscle spasms, test reflexes, muscle strength or nerve changes.
+Sciatica can be diagnosed in a physical exam with a spine specialist.
+Your doctor will do a physical exam to test your range of motion, feel your spine, look for muscle spasms, test reflexes, muscle strength or nerve changes.
 Your doctor will get a medical history by asking what your symptoms are, determine what caused the initial symptoms and when the symptoms are worse.

 The doctor may also order diagnostic testing to determine the cause of the sciatica, including:

 - X-ray — can help determine if there is a bone growth that is pressing on the sciatic nerve.